Interpreting the (signed) chromatic polynomial coefficients via hyperplane arrangements: Background

 We now define \textit{source components} as in \cite{BN}. \begin{definition} Let $\ga$ be an acyclic orientation of $G$.
 For $i\in [n]$, let $R_i$ be the set of vertices reachable from $i$ by a directed path of $\ga$ (with $i \in R_i$).
 We define $S_1, S_2, \ldots$ recursively: for $k \geq 1$, if $\bigcup_{i < k} S_i = [n]$, then $S_k = \emp$.
 Otherwise, define $S_k = R_m \setminus \bigcup_{i < k} S_i$ where $m = \min\{[n] \setminus \bigcup_{i < k} S_i\}$.
 The non-empty subsets $S_k$ thus defined are the \emph{source components} of $\gamma$. \end{definition}

 The following result was proven by Greene and Zaslavsky. \begin{theorem}\cite{GZ} Let $G = ([n], E)$ be a graph, and $k$ be a non-negative integer.
-Then, the coefficient of $(-1)^{n-k}q^k$ in $\chi_G(q)$ is the number of acyclic orientations of $G$ with exactly $k$ source components. \end{theorem}
+Then, where $\alpha_k$ is the number of acyclic orientations of $G$ with exactly $k$ source components. \end{theorem}

 The characteristic polynomial of a hyperplane arrangement $\mA$, denoted by $\chi_{\mA}$, is classically defined using the Mobius function of the intersection lattice $\mathcal{L}_{\mA}$ as follows: $\chi_{\mA}(t) := \sli_{L \in \mathcal{L}_{\mA}} \mu(0, L)t^{\dim L}$.
 For our part, we use a characterization of the characteristic polynomial given by Lofano and Paolini~\cite{LP} and Kabluchko~\cite{Kabluchko}, which we now recall.